Tampa is suddenly in Hurricane Irma's path

 Jones warned that some Floridians "may not have power for a number of days, if not weeks."

 Irma's threat prompted Tampa officials to order a 6 p.m. curfew for Sunday evening.
+Neighboring St. Petersburg announced a 5 p.m. curfew.

 With about 3 million people, the Tampa Bay metropolitan area is the second-most populous in the state.

 Buckhorn said areas along the Tampa Bay shoreline could expect a dangerous storm surge anywhere from three to eight feet, adding that it would depend on where Irma went.